ppy/osu-wiki/wiki/Tournaments/LGA/2026/en.md

 ### Tournament registration

-1. Every user interested in playing will be be required to sign up by playing in the official Qualifier playlist.
+1. Every user interested in playing will be required to sign up by playing in the official Qualifier playlist.
 Completing every map of the playlist is *required* to be considered for seeding.
 2. To ensure valid registrations, every qualifying participant will be manually checked by the [account support team](/wiki/People/Account_support_team), in a manner similar to the [tournament screening](/wiki/Tournaments/Official_support#tournament-screening) that is offered to community tournaments.
 To be successfully accepted on the tournament, players are required to not have violated the [osu! community rules](/wiki/Rules) within the last 12 months.
 3. Participants will be briefed on further steps via an announcement message on the website.
 4. Tournament staff members are **not** allowed to play in the tournament, with the exception of commentators, statisticians, and streamers.
-   - The tournament managers must ensure that such staff members do not have access to priviledged information, e.g. Qualifiers score information, mappool information before the mappool showcase, etc. They are to be treated as regular players whenever possible.
+   - The tournament managers must ensure that such staff members do not have access to privileged information, e.g. Qualifiers score information, mappool information before the mappool showcase, etc. They are to be treated as regular players whenever possible.

 ### Qualifier information